-Princess Vengel Tein
+Princess Vengel Tein - The Blood Heron

 During Prince Regent Varan Kuhn’s tyrannical attempts at securing his rule, Vengel Tein, now second in line to the throne, is forced to marry a foreign prisoner in order to sever her remaining political influence.